aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 As you probably know, ghc is usually very "stubborn" about constraints: once a constraint is introduced as wanted, ghc would either solve it or emit compilation error if it cannot be solved.
-This is for good, indeed: the behavior ensures that instances defined in other modules would never change current module's behavior.
+This is for good, indeed: the behavior ensures that instances defined in other modules would never change current module's behavior (except for overlapping instances, of course).

 This makes checking for instance's existence very difficult.
 One possible solution is to use `OVERLAPPING/INCOHERENT` pragmas and define one instance of `Optionally` for each satisfied `c`